Smashing Time: Production

-The film reunited Redgrave, Tushingham, composer John Addison, cinematographer Manny Wynn and director Davis (he was also a camera operator in A Taste of Honey) from the 1964 film Girl with Green Eyes.
-Similarly, Murray Melvin and Paul Danquah, Tushingham's co-stars in A Taste of Honey, appear in cameo roles as boutique shop customers.
-Geoffrey Hughes, later to become familiar to millions as Eddie Yeats in Coronation Street, appears as a workman.
+The film reunited Redgrave, Tushingham, composer John Addison, cinematographer Manny Wynn and director Davis (a camera operator in A Taste of Honey (1961)) from Girl with Green Eyes (1964).
+Murray Melvin and Paul Danquah, Tushingham's co-stars in A Taste of Honey, appear in cameo roles as boutique shop customers.
 The popular BBC series Juke Box Jury is parodied as Hi-Fi Court, and the UK version of the hidden camera series Candid Camera is parodied as You Can't Help Laughing!

 Private Eye magazine at the time referred to the Queen and Princess Margaret as, respectively, Brenda and Yvonne.

-Some of the characters' names are borrowed from Lewis Carroll's poetry, chiefly the nonsense poem Jabberwocky: Charlotte Brillig, Tom Wabe, Mrs Gimble, Bobby Mome-Rath, Jeremy Tove, Toni Mimsy, and The Snarks (the rock band played by Tomorrow (known at the time of shooting as The In Crowd), including guitarist Steve Howe, later to be a member of Yes, who shouts "Let's do it!").
+Some characters' names are borrowed from Lewis Carroll's poetry, chiefly the nonsense poem Jabberwocky: Charlotte Brillig, Tom Wabe, Mrs Gimble, Bobby Mome-Rath, Jeremy Tove, Toni Mimsy, and rock band The Snarks.
+The latter was played by Tomorrow, known at the time of shooting as The In Crowd, and included guitarist Steve Howe, later to be a member of Yes, who shouts "Let's do it!".

 The futuristic art exhibition is held at the Jabberwock Gallery.
-The film was nominated for a Golden Globe (Best English-Language Foreign Film) in 1968.

 The theme tune was sung by Tushingham and Redgrave, who also performed several of the numbers in the film.
 In the 1993 BBC series Hollywood UK, about the British film industry in the 1960s, the actresses appeared in the back of a London taxi singing the theme again.

-Reception
+Release

+The film had its premiere to mark the re-opening of the refurbished Odeon Leicester Square in London on 27 December 1967.
+The premiere was preceded by a stage show starring Cliff Richard.